Prag8855/aab/frontend/content/guides/leaving-germany.md

 - [ ] **[Cancel your contracts](/guides/moving-out#cancel-or-move-your-contracts)**
     Most contracts have a [notice period](/glossary/Kündigungsfrist).
 When you leave Germany, you can sometimes end contracts sooner.
 You might need to get an *[[Abmeldebescheinigung]]* first.
     - [ ] **[Health insurance](#health-insurance)**
         Your insurance usually stops covering you after you leave Germany, but there are exceptions.
+When you leave Germany, the notice period is usually 2 months.[^29]
     - [ ] **Utilities**
         The [notice period](/glossary/Kündigungsfrist) is 2 weeks.[^22] Read the water, gas and electricity meters before you [move out](/guides/moving-out).
 You will get a last invoice based on your measured usage.
     - [ ] **Phone and internet**